The method of sourcing deals on Axial is the buyside project.

 Your Buyside Project Wizard:

 Click Continue and you’ll be directed to the buyside project wizard, which guides you through the process of building your project, step-by-step.
 The information you provide into this wizard should reflect your investment criteria as accurately as possible, so that our algorithm can ensure that you see only the most relevant deal flow.

 You’ll be able to specify your preferences when it comes to the types of opportunities you are sourcing, what size opportunities you’re willing to consider, what industries you’re interested in, and where you’re open to seeing opportunities from in your Core Filters.

-For add-on opportunities and strategic buyers, the results can be expanded to see greater and greater specificity in particular industries.
+For add-on opportunities and strategic buyers, the Advanced Selector will probably be the best starting point given the specificity allowed.
+The results can be expanded to see greater and greater specificity in particular industries.
 For example, a buyer could have a very specific interest in ice cream manufacturing.

 Finally, describe your investment criteria and outline your interests and experience within the industry.
 Your project headline should describe the exact type of deal you’re looking to execute.
 Good titles help projects stick out, which often leads to increased deal flow.
 In your project description, be sure to include information about why you’re sourcing against the parameters you have outlined, and include general history about your firm where possible.
 You can assign a primary contact at your firm to be the main point of contact for this buyside project.

 If you want to get even more specific and describe your precise deal terms as well as any industries or end markets you are NOT interested in for your mandate, you can do so in your Advanced Filters.

 Keywords are terms that refine the deals that you will be matched to.

 - You can utilize this feature to hide your mandate from firms who you may not be interested in (in this example, “Exilium Advisors”, “Lionel Corporation”, or “ACME Capital”).